alexs2112/TerminalHero/README.md

 - Flee combat?
 Or just reload previous save lol
 - Print the correct post-resistance damage numbers in ability effects before the damage is dealt (in case they die)
 - Figure out a concise way to let party members know that their allies are the players party
+  - I do not remember why I wanted this
 - When balancing, increase all numbers by a bit.
 This will allow resistances to actually be felt (10% resistance doesn't matter if the damage is like 4)
 - Allow certain boss enemies act several times in a row